UZabauski/Dockerfiles-templates/README.md

 These are Dockerfiles templates.

 ## IncorrectDockerfiles
-This folder contains Dockerfiles for [Jenkins-Anchore-Nexus project](https://github.com/UZabauski/Jenkins-Anchore-Nexus).
+This folder contains Dockerfiles for [jenkins-grype-syft project](https://github.com/UZabauski/jenkins-grype-syft).